skamalj/k8s-terraform/Readme.md

 ## Pre-requisite

-> I have tested it on Ubuntu22 desktop, if anybody tests it on windows let me know.
-I will update
+> I have tested this terraform code on Ubuntu22 desktop, if anybody tests it on windows let me know, I will update.

-> Have a GCP account and log in to it.
-Whichever account below comand is using will be used by the terraform (projects can be different)
+> Log in to your GCP account, whichever account below comand is using will be used by the terraform (projects can be different)

 <pre>
 gcloud compute instances list